catherinehulshof/Fall2019-biology/syllabus.md

 Email: [{{ page.email }}](mailto:{{ page.email }})

-We will also use Blackboard to submit assignments and for other course announcements and communications.
+We will also use Canvas to submit assignments and for other course announcements and communications.

 ### Required Texts